The University of Manitoba mourns Justice Murray Sinclair

 He would start each day with a prayer, singing as he played a drum.
 His huskies—one of them named Stevie (he’s a Fleetwood Mac fan)—would join in by howling.
 Today, the silence pains this country.

-Mazina Giizhik, as the story goes, searches for answers to help his people and, instead of listening to voices, looks up for messages from the Creator.
+Mazina Giizhik, as the story goes, searches for answers to help his people and looks up for messages from Creator.
+And though we are now without him, we will be forever guided by the truth he uncovered and the lessons he left behind.